alicejw1/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 kubectl apply -f example-redis-config.yaml
 ```

-You should see configurations in the `example-redis-config` similar to the following:
+You should see configurations in the `example-redis-config` similar to the following example YAML file:

 {{% code_sample file="pods/config/example-redis-config.yaml" %}}

-Run `kubectl describe` to confirm that the ConfigMap was updated.
+Run `kubectl describe` to confirm that the ConfigMap was updated:

 ```shell
 kubectl describe configmap/example-redis-config